Uehwan/3-D-Scene-Graph/README.md

 # 3D-Scene-Graph: *A Sparse and Semantic Representation of Physical Environments for Intelligent Agents*
-This work is based on our paper (IEEE Transactions on Cybernetics 2019, under minor revision). we proposed a new concept called 3D scene graph and its construction framework.
+This work is based on our paper (IEEE Transactions on Cybernetics 2019, accepted).
+We proposed a new concept called 3D scene graph and its construction framework.
 Our work is based on [FactorizableNet](https://github.com/yikang-li/FactorizableNet), implemented in Pytorch.

 ## 3D Scene Graph Construction Framework
 The  proposed  3D  scene  graph  construction  framework  extracts  relevant  semantics  within  environments such  as  object categories  and  relations  between  objects  as  well  as  physical attributes